ValentinaSona/ing-sw-2021-sona-shenouda-singh/README.md

 `\path\to\java -jar Masters.jar server`

 ## Testing information
-From a cli client and while in the main game menu, selecting `1492` instead of one of the displayed options causes the game to end as if a victory condition had been met.
+From a cli client and while in the main game menu, selecting `1492` instead of one of the displayed options causes the game to end for all players (gui clients included) as if a victory condition had been met.

 The precompiled jar file supplied in the `\deliverables` folder uses localhost as the server url and a preselected port.
 To change this behaviour either:
 + Change the values in `it/polimi/ingsw/utils/Constant.java` and recompile the program with `mvn package`